26 May 2022 07:25 AM

 Subhashree arrived at the hospital with a complaint of abdominal pain and vaginal bleeding after sexual intercourse on her wedding night.
 She looks intimidated and intensely in pain.
 An examination reveals massive vaginal tears, suggesting… violent, traumatic sex?
 The insertion of objects?

 The doctors say such patients are seen frequently in the wedding season.
-On other days, there are 25 year old women with their fourth miscarriage, having losing the foetus each time to the physical violence their husband inflicted each time they declined to have sex.
+On other days, there are 25 year old women with their fourth miscarriage, having lost the foetus each time to the physical violence their husband inflicted each time they declined to have sex.

 There are the older brides, married for a decade or more, their bodies bearing scars and vaginal tears of different ages, suggesting repeated sexual violence.

 Occasionally, new mothers arrive with the stitches from their C-section reopened, oozing with blood and pus, sharing that their husbands tried to have sex immediately after delivery.

 It takes four to six weeks after childbirth for the mother’s body to heal to a considerable extent.
 But a wife has obligations, and husbands can’t wait that long.

 Strenuous household labour and the pressure of caring singlehanded for the newborn keep her occupied through the day.
 At night her exhausted body must quietly cater to her husband’s sexual expectation.

 Non-consensual sex in a marriage can either be a heinous crime or a sacred duty, depending where you were born.

 Pooja, all of nineteen, had to be referred to surgery instead of gynaecology because she needed reconstruction of her anal sphincter which was completely torn due to attempted anal intercourse.

 When I visited Pooja to check on her after the surgery, she told me it was an act of love-making gone wrong.